byronfichardt/Watcher/README.md

 # Watcher - The Open Source Exception Tracker

 ## Why Watcher
 Watcher is a way for you to host your own exception tracker.
-In a world where gdpr is a around, companies and individuals need to be able to comply.
+With [GDPR](https://gdpr-info.eu/), companies and individuals need to be able to comply.
 One way to be more compliant is to host the exception tracker yourself.

 Watcher is a great open source way to watch for exceptions in your apps.